OpenTOSCA/opentosca-vintner/docs/docs/package-manager.md

 yarn package:install
 ```
 The repositories will be downloaded in `tmp/lib/name-of-dependency`.
-Then the specified directory is copied to `lib/name-of-dependency`.
+Then the specified directory is synced to `lib/name-of-dependency`.

 Already installed dependencies will be updated instead.